 With Premium Plus, you also get all the gummy worms.
-But on top of that, you get one voucher to pick a fancy chocolate a.k.a. one Audible credit per month for which you can buy any audiobook from the entire Audible catalog.
+But on top of that, you get one voucher to pick fancy chocolate, a.k.a. one Audible credit per month, for which you can buy any premium audiobook from the entire Audible catalog.

 The Audible catalog includes over 250,000 titles.
 The Audible Plus catalog includes over 10,000 audiobooks.

-Plus books are only borrowed though and will be returned if your membership is canceled.
-The Audible books you buy with an Audible credit or for money are yours to keep and you can always access them, even when you cancel your subscription.
+Plus books are only borrowed, though, and will be returned if your membership is canceled.
+The Audible books you buy with an Audible credit or for money are yours to keep, and you can always access them, even after you cancel your subscription.

 The Price of Audible Plus vs Premium Plus

 Audible US offers five different plans.
 Audible Plus is the cheapest plan at $7.95 per month.
-It gives you access to the Audible Plus catalog but no additional membership benefits.
+It gives you access to the Audible Plus catalog, and you can listen as much as you like, but there are no additional membership benefits.